 This “need more” mentality can cause us to feel like we never really arrive where we want to be, and leaves us constantly searching for something new to work towards.

-As I have pondered adapting my “need more” mentality, I have developed a short list of ways to reset and check my heart whenever I catch myself feeling anxious.
+As I have pondered adapting my “need more” mentality, I have developed a short list of ways to reset and check my perspective whenever I catch myself feeling anxious about the future.

 If I am concentrating too much on the uncertainty of the future, I start by looking at the root of the goal I’ve set, and instead focus on the healthy benefits of achieving that goal.